 - AGC is working to foster a business climate that enhances opportunities for all businesses.
 The typical construction firm size is very small.
-In 2005, 92 percent of construction firms had fewer than 20 employees and only one percent had 100 or more employees.
 Construction is an intensely competitive industry.
 To succeed, construction firms have to focus on safety, price, quality, and reliability.
 Our members recognize the benefits the Federal government provides to small and disadvantaged contractors, including the need to provide assistance to small firms that do not qualify for any assistance programs.
 AGC believes current Federal rules need to be updated to generate more collaboration, mentoring, and assistance for all small and disadvantaged firms.

 - Support Mentor-Protégé Programs.
 AGC encourages and supports mentor-protégé programs and other appropriate efforts to help minorities and women enter the mainstream of the construction industry.
 The program's immediate goals are two.
 The first is to increase the capacity of work that emerging business enterprises are capable of winning and to ensure they can profitably perform the work.
 The second is to broaden the base of their activity, increasing the number and long-term stability of such firms, and spreading their activity throughout the building, highway, heavy, industrial and utility sectors of the industry.
 The mission of the model program is to build a broad base of emerging business enterprises capable of performing high quality construction at competitive prices.